john202020/loose/Readme.md

 ### Loose
-``loose`` is a ``listen oriented`` programming library.
-It focus on listening, not observing.
+``loose`` is a ``listen driven`` library.
+It focus on listening.
-It provides a clean communication between web components and the user interface (the outside ``environment``).
+It provides a clean communication between web components, and user interface.

-### Depedency
-It depends on jquery (at least v.1.7) to emit and listen javascript event.

 ### Caution
 Only put non heavy loading codes inside a listener.
-System logic should be outside a listener.

 ### Usage
 Each web component class (or wrapper) should have at least one ``loose`` object.